Using the tug method with a DTR

 Now a tug strap is needed to create tension when using the tugging method

-The strap can stretch can adjust from Approx 12 to 20 inches but can stretch up to 36 inches.
+The strap will adjust from Approx 12 to 20 inches and can stretch up to 36 inches.

 This is an elastic knee support that I find works perfect as an anchor point to attach the strap.